 As you get ready to pack up your child to head off to college, you know to pack the books, clothes and other things they need.
 You know you’ve taught them how to be safe on campus (and off), how to cook (even if just a little bit) and the things they need to know to take care of themselves.
 The one thing that parents may overlook is finances.

-1. Budget.
-Sit down and help your son or daughter with a budget.
+Sit down and help your son or daughter create a workable budget.
 It should be in writing and be something they can follow.
 Make sure you include items such as fees, rent, food, car payments, insurance, etc.

-2. Credit Cards.
-These can be very tempting for a teen.
+Credit cards are extremely tempting for teens.
 The idea of being able to get things without having the cash in hand can be tempting….and can lead to debt and financial headaches.
 Take the time to talk to your child about credit cards and how to use them wisely.
 Make sure that they use them in a manner which will allow them to be paid in full every month.

 You can even show them how long it would take to pay off a $500 balance if you pay the minimum each month.
 When they see that a $500 balance with a 15% interest rate will take 74 months to pay in full, if you pay just $10 per month, they tend to take notice!